Finding the right relationship for you is not for the faint of heart.

 Explore yourself.
-Take some personality tests (Here, here, and here).
+Take some personality tests.
+Get a life coach.
 Think about what makes you happy.
 Think about what you would like to work on.
 Go inside yourself and take a look around!
 I know it’s scary in there, but it’s the key to finding happiness in the outside world.
 You just might surprise yourself!

 It’s way harder to find a great match if you don’t know what the hell you’re looking for—that’s just common sense.
 I mean, if you go to the grocery store, you pretty much know what’s going to end up in your cart.
 Of course a few things will end up there that you weren’t necessarily anticipating–something is on sale that normally isn’t, you have a silly craving, or something merely surprises you on the shelf.
 But otherwise, you knew what you were going to grab the second you walked in the store.
 Some of you even had a list!

 So why do we walk around so blind when it comes to selecting our partner for life?
 We need to know what we are looking for in order to find it.
-And no, I don’t mean come up with the perfect check list for a guy.
-None of this “he has to be this tall, with this color hair, and this kind of job”….because that’s just not realistic.
+And no, I don’t mean come up with the perfect checklist for a guy.
+None of this “he has to be this tall, with this color hair, and this kind of job”.…because that is zeroing in on a lot of things that frankly don’t matter.

 Reflect on previous relationships.
-Ponder about who your best friends are, and what they have in common.
-Remember that personality test that we made you take in step #1?
-Read the ‘relationship’ segment and see what qualities would complement you well.
+Ponder on who your best friends are, and what they have in common.
+Do research on what personality types complement your type.
 I mean why not?
 The key is to think big.
 The little specific quirks are not going to define a person for being right or wrong for you.
 It’s the overarching character traits that will be important.
 Do you have the same values?
 Do you have similar interests?
 Are your personalities compatible?

 PS–if you put ANY physical features in there, erase them.
-Focus on the other things, ladies!
-SMH!
+Focus on within first.
+You’ll know if you’re attracted to someone the second you meet them – so no need to hyperfocus on it.

 If you want a job, you have to apply.
 If you want a degree, you have to go to class.
 And if you want to meet somebody, well, then you have to leave your house.
 It’s simple logic, but it’s not as easy as it sounds.
 And we totally know this.